Let's Take a Trip

 This lesson will touch the surface of virtual field trips.
 There are MANY resources if you are interested in group distance learning opportunities

-Common Sense has a 45 minute lesson on going places safely.
+Common Sense has a 45-minute lesson on going places safely.
 This is a more condensed version.
-The version in its entirety is located at Going Places Safely K-2.
+The version in its entirety is located at Safety in My Online Neighborhood.

-View the Common Sense Video on Staying Safe Online.
+View the Common Sense Video on 5 Internet Safety Tips for Kids.

 Decide what field trip/trips you would like to go on.